 Build A Greater Sense Of Community, But Not Only When It’s Convenient

 “Beyond the media outrage of these recent attacks on Asians, support would feel like having productive and honest conversations about the deeply ingrained stereotypes about Asians.
 A lot of microaggressions toward Asians are rooted in white supremacy and these little issues may seem small, but they’re a way for the system to oppress and invalidate Asian voices.
-There are a lot of nuances in the conversation and I think it’s important to recognize we’ve gotten this far because of other communities of color speaking out and that this is not the time to create a greater chasm.
+There are a lot of nuances in the conversation and I think it’s important to recognise we’ve reached this far because of other communities of colour speaking out and that this is not the time to create a greater chasm.
 So tldr; support looks like honest conversations about how we may have failed to support each other and how to move forward so that we don’t fail anymore, it’s about being self aware and observing how you talk about Asian people and the biased assumptions you may have and listening to people when they say that they’re hurting.

 I think that there are a lot of talented Asian creatives within the fashion industry and now is the time to listen to their perspectives and let them tell their stories.
-Luxury brands capitalize on Lunar New Year, but are failing to use their resources to support the Asian community right now.
+Luxury brands capitalise on Lunar New Year, but are failing to use their resources to support the Asian community right now.
 I think a lot of times it’s about: don’t use the AAPI community only when it’s convenient for fashion.

 Good Allyship Starts With Listening

 “Right now support looks like amplification and action.
 It is crucial that the stories of these hate crimes and acts of racism against our community are seen and properly reported on by the media.
 Listen to our stories, educate yourself on the history of anti-Asian racism and xenophobia in this country, and check in on our unconscious bias.
 Make sure to check on your friends and family in the AAPI community, ask them how they are coping and if there is anything you can do to help.
-There are also a number of organizations you can donate to such as the #StopAsianHate Gofund Me, Hate Is A Virus, Gold House, and more.”
+There are also a number of organisations you can donate to such as the #StopAsianHate Gofund Me, Hate Is A Virus, Gold House, and more.”
 Prabal Gurung, designer

 Help Create Economic Freedom

 “The solution can start with providing resources for small independent brands, make sure brands are paying their vendors.
 When inspired by Asian culture, give those countries credit instead of appropriating them.
-Give back to organizations that are focused on fighting anti-Asian hate crimes.”
+Give back to organisations that are focused on fighting anti-Asian hate crimes.”
 Ji Oh, designer

 Don’t Be Afraid To Do The Inner Work